Archived PNA Foundation Training – 2016-2019

-School Safety Efforts, an Exclusive Statewide Conference Call with PA Senators, August 15, 2018 Free
+School Safety Efforts, an Exclusive Statewide Conference Call with PA Senators, August 15, 2018 Free for PNA members

 With schools around Pennsylvania getting ready for Back to School, join our statewide conference call to hear what Senate leaders on school safety have been working on and hear what it is in store for the future on this issue.